 Place the pork on a rack in a roasting dish (or on a couple of onions have, to elevate the pork).
 Cover with a lid or double layer or foil, slightly tented so it is not pressed tightly against the pork.

-Place in the oven and bake for 2 hrs 30 minutes.
-Then remove the foil and return to the oven for a further 30 minutes to brown.
+Place in the oven and bake for 3 hours.
+Then remove the foil and return to the oven for a further 30 minutes to brown - meat should be pretty tender (check side using 2 forks) but not easily falling apart - we want this to be carvable.
 (See Note 1 for original roasting direction and times)

 Remove from the oven and place on a plate, loosely covered with foil.
 Rest for 20 minutes before serving with the Mojo Sauce on the side.
 I decorated mine with pan fried slices of oranges and extra cilantro/coriander leaves.